isomerpages/govtech-corp/media/technews/_posts/2020-07-15-post-More users pleased with user friendly government digital services, says poll.md

 is created to test the product’s feasibility in an actual market scenario.
 The Government will spend&nbsp;<a href="https://www.straitstimes.com/tech/govt-to-award-up-to-35b-in-ict-contracts-80-open-to-smes-this-year" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">$3.5 billion this financial year</a>&nbsp;to
 remake its operating systems and fund tech innovations to improve people’s lives.
-More than $118 million from this budget will be pumped into&nbsp;
-<a href="https://www.straitstimes.com/singapore/doubling-down-on-cloud-to-deliver-better-government-servicestechnology" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">information and communications</a>&nbsp;projects to develop better citizen-
-and business-facing digital applications.</p>
+More than $118 million from this budget will be pumped into&nbsp;information and communications&nbsp;projects to develop better citizen- and business-facing digital applications.</p>
 <p>It will also refresh several apps that Singaporeans have come to rely
 on, including SingPass Mobile, which is used by more than 1.5 million people, to make them even more useful.</p>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="GovTech making improvements on the Singpass app to be more user-friendly" src="/images/technews/More_users_pleased_with_user_friendly_govt_digital_services_1.jpg">
 </div>